Connect to PostgreSQL

 - Name

-- Specify the Name of the new connection.
+- Enter a Name for the new connection.
 Sigma displays this name in the connection list.

 - Type